This article is part of a larger series on Business Banking.

 Mercury Business Checking Overview

 To apply for a business checking account, you must have a company incorporated in the US with a federal employer identification number (EIN).
 You’ll also need your company’s official formation documents and a picture of your government ID.
 Note that the account isn’t immediately available after you apply.
 Mercury reviews the application and determines whether you’re eligible to open an account—and this may take a few days.

 You can apply for an account even if you aren’t physically in the US, unless you’re located in the following countries: Belarus, Burundi, Central African Republic, Cuba, the Democratic Republic of the Congo, Iran, Iraq, Lebanon, Liberia, Libya, Nicaragua, North Korea, Russia, Somalia, South Sudan, Sudan, Syria, Venezuela, Yemen, and Zimbabwe.

 Before opening an account, see our step-by-step guide on how to open a business bank account.
 It includes a free downloadable checklist of required documents.

 Mercury Business Checking Features

 Mercury’s free checking account comes with several features that can benefit your startup or tech-based business.

-You can issue and manage debit cards easily and quickly with Mercury.
-Virtual cards can be created when your account is opened, while physical cards arrive in the mail in a few days.
+You can issue and manage debit cards easily and quickly.
+Virtual cards can be created when your account is opened while physical cards arrive in the mail in a few days.
 You can replace lost or stolen cards through the dashboard.

 Free ATM Usage in the Allpoint Network